ejmr/git-branch-notes/README.markdown

 During the ‘Waiting on…’ statement the program opens the user’s editor on a temporary file where the user writes the notes he wants to save.
+Any existing notes for the current branch will be available for editing.
 To determine the editor the program first looks for the environment variable `EDITOR`, and then checks the Git configuration value `core.editor`, and failing that aborts with an error message.

 And here is an example of `rm`, which removes notes about a given
 branch: